 The industrial rustic theme with bare brick and brass piping utilised as taps is the new trend to go for; keeping it authentic as possible.
-Let’s not leave out the open window panels that allows light to reflect in the room; making the room feel warmly and cozy inside on a cold winters day.
+Let’s not leave out the open window panels that allow light to reflect in the room; making the room feel warm and cozy inside on a cold winters day.

 One of the best features is definitely the private outdoor patio overlooking a haven of forests, mountain peaks and diverse flora and fauna of the valley.
 The minute we walked into our room, I opened the patio door, sat on the heated, exposed brick while the sun baked on my face.
 When I saw the table and chairs in the corner, I instantly knew I’d be sipping my coffee on that chair in the morning.

 Nature is my second home and if I had to be any cartoon character, its got to be Tarzan’s wife, Jane.
 Settled in, we walked the grounds to see all that Essere had to offer; peace, relaxation and incredible views of nature.
 Three qualities that will make me not want to leave.
 Courtney and I explored the outskirts of the lodge covered by big, overgrown trees like tourists who’ve never seen grass in our lives and yet in awe on how secluded the area was.